Rejaul Karim Laskar: As AICC Minority Observer for Meghalaya, Nagaland, and Mizoram

 In response to the allegations of corruption against him by the National Secretary of BJP Scheduled Tribe Morcha Hayithung Bill Lotha, Meghalaya Chief Minister Mukul Sangma threatened to take legal action against Lotha.
 In response, Lotha dared Mukul Sangma for a five hour long "open debate".
 Immediately, Laskar came to the defence of Chief Minister Mukul Sangma asking Lotha to debate with him for ten hours on the policies of BJP and the Congress on tribals and minorities instead of the Chief Minister Mukul Sangma.
 Laskar argued that the Chief Minister Mukul Sangma should not be distracted from his "work of development of the state".
 In response, Lotha said that he is ready for a two day long debate with Laskar on the condition that the Chief Minister Mukul Sangma also joins the debate on the third day.
 Laskar accepted Lotha's challenge of 48 hour long debate on the policies of BJP and the Congress on tribals and minorities but rejected the condition that the Chief Minister Mukul Sangma joins the debate arguing that Mukul Sangma is a "Man of Action".

 Resignation from Congress party

-On July 14, 2023, Dr. Rejaul Karim Laskar, in a statement to the press, announced his resignation from the Congress party.
+On July 14, 2023, Rejaul Karim Laskar, in a statement to the press, announced his resignation from the Congress party.
 He also announced that he is not joining any political party “at the moment” and will rather focus on teaching and scholarship on India's foreign policy.